Qantas Removing Points Option from Loyalty Bonus

 Status credits get you closer to a higher tier in Qantas’ frequent flyer program.
 Photo: Qantas.

 That said, if you’re already on track to achieve your desired status tier during your current membership year, you might as well select the points.
-8,000 Qantas points is enough to book a one-way Economy Classic Reward flight from Sydney to Melbourne, Brisbane or even Lord Howe Island (plus taxes and carrier charges).
+8,000 Qantas Points (plus the taxes and carrier charges) is almost enough to book a one-way Qantas 737 Economy Classic Reward flight from Sydney to Melbourne, Brisbane or Canberra.

 Qantas 737-800 economy class meals